SolaceProducts/solace-jms-spring-boot/README.md

 solace.jms.directTransport
 ```

 Where reasonable, sensible defaults are always chosen.
 So a developer using a Solace VMR and wishing to use the default message-vpn must only set the `solace.jms.host`.
-When using JNDI, the configured connection factory properties on the Solace message router are taken as a starting point, including the `directTransport` configuration.
+When using JNDI, the configured connection factory properties on the Solace message router are taken as a starting point, including the `clientName` and `directTransport` configurations.

 See [`SolaceJmsProperties`](https://github.com/SolaceProducts/solace-jms-spring-boot/blob/master/solace-jms-spring-boot-autoconfigure/src/main/java/com/solace/spring/boot/autoconfigure/SolaceJmsProperties.java) for the most up to date list of directly configurable properties.